• 14 June 2023

 What is the Green Score?

-The name speaks for itself: a score for the sustainability of a product.
-Because sustainability and CSR are of great importance to us, we carefully select our product range and we believe it is important to be transparent about the characteristics of our products.
+We believe it is important to be transparent about the characteristics of our products.
 For this purpose, we have developed the Green Score.
 This is a system in which each product is assessed on various components and is awarded points.
 For example, we look at the raw material, the residual product and the origin of the product.

 With the Green Score we place our products on a kind of sustainability ladder, and we provide insight into how the products within our range score.
 All products in our range are sustainable, but the Green Score shows the degree of sustainability.